 Research, strategy and market analysis are ingredients of marketing.
 Accordingly, an increasing number of small companies prefer to outsource marketing, too.
-There are a number of different reasons why companies choose outsourcing marketing activities.
+There are a number of different reasons why companies choose outsourcing digital marketing activities.
 The following scenarios may work:

 - You are a small company and you cannot yet afford to have a marketing team